scottcanoni/node-folder-gallery/README.md

 ----

 1. ExpressJS to serve pages and handle requests for thumbnails.
-2. Imagemagik to create thumbnails.
+2. Imagemagick to create thumbnails.
 3. Exif to read image metadata.
 4. Memory Cache to save generated thumbnails for performance reasons.

-Install
+Run
 ----

-Node Folder Gallery is an Express Middleware so you can
+To run demo locally:

-1. `yarn add node-folder-gallery` or `npm install node-folder-gallery`
+1. Run `yarn add node-folder-gallery`
-2. Create a directory named `gallery` with some photos or folders of photos.
-3. Create a file named `app.js`, example below.
-4. Create a

-Usage
+2. Run `yarn`
+3. Run `yarn start`

+then open a browser to  http://localhost:3000/gallery.

+Integrate
 ----

-app.js
+Node Folder Gallery is an Express Middleware that you connect to your existing project or use it to start a new project easily.

+1. Run `yarn add node-folder-gallery` or `npm install node-folder-gallery`
+2. Copy the contents of the folder `./example` to your project.
+3. Fill the directory named `./gallery` with your own photos or folders of photos.
+4. Optionally modify the file named `index.js` to add your own title, example below.
+5. Run `node ./index.js`

+index.js
 -------

 ```js